Jalynn-X/crypto-pipeline/README.md

 > I followed the setup in the course material.
 If you have questions of setting up bucket and bigquery with terraform, you can also refer to [course material](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/01-docker-terraform/terraform/windows.md)
 ---

-> For step3 to step7, it is recommended to use github codespace, where Docker is already available.
+> For step3, it is recommended to use github codespace, where Docker is already available.
 The following instructions assume you are working in Codespaces.
 To get started, you can click the Code button and select “Create codespace on main” on this [page](https://github.com/Jalynn-X/crypto-pipeline/tree/main).

 ---
 ### Step 3 — Environment Setup